tnc-ca-geo/animl-ml/README.md

 $ pip3 install -r requirements.txt
 ```

-### 2. Get the CameraTrap and Sagemaker contianer repos
+### 2. Get the CameraTrap and Sagemaker container repos

 After cloning this repo, from the ```animl-ml/animl-ml/``` project directory, run the script to clone the necessary external repos:
 ```
 $ bash ./scripts/get-libs.sh
 ```

-### 3. Get the models
+### 3. Get the MIRA models

-The models we use in this app are all available in Tensorflow ProtoBuf format at s3://animl-model-zoo.
+The MIRA models we use in this app are available in Tensorflow ProtoBuf format at s3://animl-model-zoo.
 To download and unzip them, run the following from the same ```animl-ml``` project directory:
 ```
 $ aws-vault exec <vault_profile> -- bash ./scripts/get-models.sh
 ```